MEMBER OF THE PARLIAMENT OF THE REPUBLIC OF RP - DISTRICT 22

 The last 100 days will not pass without a trace in the history of Hungarian-Polish relations

 This difficult period is a test of Hungarian-Polish friendship, but "maybe we have already reached the bottom and are starting to get out of there."
-He recalled President Katalin Novák's first trip to Warsaw, and expressed gratitude to the Sejm's Speakers for the visit, which "helps us understand each other better."
+He recalled President Katalin Novák's first trip to Warsaw and expressed gratitude to the Sejm marshals for the visit, which "helps us understand each other better."

-The chairman of the Hungarian Foreign Affairs Committee said it may seem surprising, but Hungarian and Polish goals are the same with regard to Ukraine: to open the EU's doors to the country and give it candidate status, because blood, tens of thousands of victims, give Ukraine the right to do so.
-Conservative Europe, belongs to sovereign nations and does not accept interest theories, the Brezhnev doctrine or the reconstruction of the Soviet Union, rejects the Yalta "agreement" and supports the Helsinki process, and with the Poles there is no alternative but a close, friendly alliance.
+The chairman of the Hungarian Foreign Affairs Committee said that it may seem surprising, but Hungarian and Polish goals are the same with regard to Ukraine: to open the EU doors to the country and give it candidate status, because the blood, the tens of thousands of victims, give Ukraine the right to do so.
+Conservative Europe, belongs to sovereign nations and does not accept interesting theories, the Brezhnev doctrine or the reconstruction of the Soviet Union, rejects the Yalta "agreement" and supports the Helsinki process, and with the Poles there is no alternative but a close, friendly alliance.

 Let's not hurt ourselves more than the Russians.

-Marek Kuchcinski, chairman of the Sejm's Foreign Affairs Committee, praised Scruton for the opportunity to debate and exchange views, and said that the common goal is to strengthen Polish-Hungarian thousand-year cooperation and thus strengthen Central Europe.
+Marek Kuchcinski, chairman of the parliamentary Foreign Affairs Committee, praised Scruton for the opportunity to debate and exchange views and said the common goal was to strengthen the Polish-Hungarian thousand-year cooperation and thus strengthen Central Europe.
 "All common-sense politicians can identify with this," he said.

 This is an excellent opportunity to weaken Russia as much as possible